Use cases

 -

-A community hub.
-Large communities benefit from centralized management and a hierarchy of power, which is a poor fit for
+Large communities benefit from a hierarchy of roles/power, which is a poor fit for WireTile's peer-to-peer model.
+Instead

 Operating Systems